 Communication among parents, teachers, and students is essential to a successful educational program.
-Parent conferences are held in the fall and winter for the purpose of reporting the student's academic and behavioral progress in school.
+Parent conferences are held in the fall and winter to report the student's academic and behavioral progress in school.

 Conference dates are on the Crocker public calendar.
 During conference days, the school operates on an early dismissal (2:16) day schedule.
-Crocker teachers are always interested and willing to meet with parents; however, the parent conference time in fall and winter are typically scheduled by the teacher on an as-needed basis.
+Crocker teachers are always interested and willing to meet with parents; however, the parent conference weeks in fall and winter are typically scheduled by the teacher on an as-needed basis.